Streamlining data entry for national animal shelters

 To help me better understand Chameleon's problem with inconsistent animal data collection, I knew I had to go straight to the source and speak with an animal shelter staff member.
-Because I only had one week for this project, I asked our client to put me in touch with a Chameleon/CMS user.
+With limited time, I asked the client if I could speak with a current customer.
+Luckily, she was also a subject matter expert in animal services.

-However, shelter staff tend to prioritize accurately inputting an animal's breed, instead of SCENT, for two reasons:
+However, shelter staff prioritize inputting an animal's breed, instead of SCENT, for two reasons:

 SCENT descriptions are often inaccurate and vary from shelter to shelter

-This not only highlighted the need for more consistent data, but also made it clear that there was an opportunity to help Chameleon to collect uniform animal data - one of my high-level goals.
+This highlighted the need for more consistent data and made it clear that there was an opportunity to help Chameleon collect uniform animal data - one of my high-level goals.

-With this problem statement and my persona in mind, I thought about my ideation goals, making sure to relate them to the project's high-level goals:
+With our problem statement and persona in mind, I thought about my ideation goals, making sure to relate them to the project's high-level goals.